-- 1. Request for 2nd file review received from member. - 2.
-Manager, Admissions & Certification reviews academic program if known program (IQDB, IETO Rules, Accreditation, etc), otherwise the file goes to the 2nd Review Committee.
+- 1. Request for 2nd File Review received from member. - 2.
+Manager, Admissions & Certification reviews academic program if known program (IQDB, IETO Rules, Accreditation, etc), otherwise the file goes to the 2nd File Review Committee.
 (Go to Step 6 below) - 3.
 If no change in academics, Manager, Admissions & Certification will initial file and note that a 2nd review of academics was completed. - 4.
 Deputy Registrar will initial review completed by the Manager, Admissions & Certification if in agreement. - 5.
 If not in agreement, file will be sent to the 2nd File Review Committee. - 6.
 2nd File Review Committee reviews academics. - 7.
 File given to the appropriate Admissions Coordinator to inform the member of the results of the file review. - 8.
-If member disagrees with the 2nd file review assessment, submit a formal appeal as per By-Law 18 (6.6.0 Appeal Procedures).
+If member disagrees with the 2nd file review assessment, submit a formal Certification Appeal as per IETO Terms of Reference, Section 3.3.